DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models: Systematic simulation of DecNef experiments using DecNefSimulator

 \subsection{Model definition}

-In this example, we used a Variational Autoencoder (VAE) \cite{kingma2019introduction} as a generator, and we chose a learning strategy $\mathcal{L}$ based on two main assumptions: (1) that there is a certain degree of randomness in transient unconscious decisions to attempt brain regulation and (2) that increasing the reward decreases exploration, while decreasing the reward increases exploration.
-Since the DecNef participant is instructed to maximize the reward signal, the process requires at least short term memory of the feedback at the preceding time-step.
-In relation to that, this example assumes that (3) the subject reacts to a significant drop in the feedback signal by reverting to its previous state and making another attempt at regulation. \\
+In this example, we used a Variational Autoencoder (VAE)~\cite{kingma2019introduction} as a generator, and we chose a learning strategy $\mathcal{L}$ based on two main assumptions: (1) that transitions in the latent space are inherently stochastic, reflecting variability and uncertainty in how the participants' mental strategies translate into neural states.
+(2) that the degree of exploration is modulated by feedback, such that increasing reward favors exploitation (reduced exploration), whereas decreasing reward promotes exploration.
+Since the DecNef participant is instructed to maximize the reward signal, the learning process requires short-term memory of recent feedback.
+Accordingly, the model assumes (3) that a significant drop in the reward signal leads the participant to revert to the previous state and attempt regulation again from that state.